Tut Nyuot

 Tut Nyuot (born 21 July 2004) is a British actor.
 He has appeared on television in series such as The Dumping Ground and Hetty Feather and in film as Arthur Baker in The Long Walk.

 Career

 Nyuot's earliest screen credits include appearances in the BBC series Dark Money and the CBBC series The Dumping Ground.
 He later appeared in Netflix projects, including the fantasy prequel series The Witcher: Blood Origin (2022).

 In 2025, Nyuot starred in Francis Lawrence's adaptation of Stephen King's The Long Walk.

 Nyuot is set to feature as a lead role in Ashley Walters' directorial debut Animol.
-Nyuot is also set to star alongside Cillian Murphy in upcoming drama film Steve.
+Nyuot appeared alongside Cillian Murphy in the drama film Steve.